Fat burning is usually desirable. It’s a prerequisite for fat loss.

 - Work with a medical professional to ascertain the optimal insulin therapy.

 - Follow a meal plan to keep blood sugar in a healthy range.
-(Note: there’s considerable evidence for Keto helping with type 2 diabetes, but not much for type 1 diabetes).[*]
+(Note: there’s considerable evidence for Keto helping with type 2 diabetes, but not much as much evidence for type 1 diabetes).[*]

 - Be extra careful when you’re sick because infection increases DKA risk.